All courses offered in the MSW curriculum are three semester units.

-MSW 524: Aging & Multi-Generational Perspectives in Policy Practice and Social Work:
+MSW 524: Aging, A Multi-Generational Perspective: Policy and Social Work:

 Prerequisite: MSW 521.
 Students examine and analyze the conceptual and pragmatic underpinnings of federal, state, and local policies as well as specific laws and regulations influencing social work practice with older adults through a multi-generational lens.

 MSW 542: Advanced Social Work Field Instruction I:

 Prerequisite: MSW 541.
 Advanced supervised social work practice in a community agency with focus on the range of professional social work roles in child welfare or community mental health settings.